maxzheng/memory-tools/README.rst

 A set of simple yet effective tools to troubleshoot memory leaks.

-When debugging memory issues in Python 2.6, the author has tried memory_profiler_ and heapy_, unfortunately neither worked.
+When debugging memory issues in Python 2.6, the author had tried memory_profiler_ and heapy_, unfortunately neither worked.
 And so memory-tools was born with the goal of being simple - it should always work, yet effective - it is good at helping you find memory leaks.